Sales tips and tricks can help you land sales, but if you want true consistency, you need a sales process.

 1. To improve consistency within the sales team.

 If all your salespeople are following the same process, they’ll all be holding themselves accountable to the same approach.
-Individuals may have different approaches and methodologies, but their overall approach will be the same.
+Individuals may have different approaches and sales methodologies, but their overall approach will be the same.
 Once the sales process is perfected, this can help you achieve much better results.
+For help, see our guide to sales team management.

 2. To easily onboard and train new salespeople.